Website Planning Document

 contrast concerns?

 - In the FamilySearch Style Guide, select the Typography menu (left hand side of page) and read through the directives of use and avoidance.
-What is the purpose of HTML headings(see Usage Notes) that is being supported here for accessibility?
+What is the accessibility purpose of HTML headings(see Usage Notes)?